-Pool sanitation is how swimming pool water is disinfected or kept in a healthy and usable condition for swimming.
+Pool sanitation systems are how swimming pool water is disinfected or kept in a healthy and usable condition for swimming.
 Most pool sanitation systems are based around oxidising agents like chlorine that chemically render water borne pathogens, like germs, non-functional.

 Historically, chlorine and chlorine generator systems like salt water chlorinators, have been used for sanitising pool water.
 Chlorine is widely used as a sanitation method for drinking water and treatment of wastewater etc. Chlorine is noxious and dangerous, so are hydrogen peroxide, bromide, silver and copper ion based ionisers, UV light systems etc. Fundamentally killing “Organics” in swimming pool water requires the use of dangerous chemicals and dangerous systems of sanitiser delivery.

 Just as everything “Organic” or living isn’t necessarily advantageous to us, similarly, not all chemicals, however dangerous they may or may not be – are to be avoided.